Kirstenumali/Kirstenumali/README.md

 ## ⚡ Fun Facts
 - I enjoy Integrating various APIs and tools to build seamless solutions that work.
-- As a woman in Technology, specializing in Cybersecurity and Software Engineering, I believe that every programmer was once a beginner.
+- As a woman in Technology, specializing in Cybersecurity and Software Engineering, I believe every programmer was once a beginner.
-- Everyday is a new beggining.